ssherwood/spring-boot-jpa/README.md

 Ultimately, we'll create a custom error handler for these scenarios but for now, lets jump into some actual coding.

-# Step 2: Start with the Domain
+# Start with the Domain

 Lets start by creating a domain object.
 By a domain object, I'm referring to an object that closely represents a business entity thate we're trying to model.
 For more information on Domain Modeling,